github/auto-complete-element/README.md

     Optional clear button:
     - id must match the id of the input or the name of the input plus "-clear"
-    - recommended to be *before* UL elements to avoid conflicting with their blur logic -->
+    - recommended to be *before* UL elements to avoid conflicting with their blur logic

+    Please see Note below on this button for more details -->
   <button id="users-clear">X</button>
   <ul id="users-popup"></ul>